rayangendre/marigold-alpha-site/privacy.md

 - Manage your lists and account
 - Provide you rewards and notifications

 ### How do we store your data?
 Marigold securely stores your data at Amazon Web Services and protects the data through hashed keys and careful password protection.

-Marigold will keep your email and phone until you delete your account and 30 days have passed.
+Marigold will keep your email until you delete your account and 30 days have passed.
 Once this time period has expired, we will delete your data from our databases.

 ### What are your data protection rights?
 Marigold would like to make sure you are fully aware of all of your data protection rights.
 Every user is entitled to the following: